storj/docs/app/(docs)/object-mount/linux/user-guides/validate/page.md

 In order to access and mount your private Object Storage buckets you will need to save your S3 credentials to a file.

-Instructions on obtaining your credentials and saving them to a file can be found in the Concepts article: [](docId:E4NhE5kPdjURRajJ).
+Instructions on obtaining your credentials and saving them to a file can be found in the Appendix article: [](docId:E4NhE5kPdjURRajJ).

 Once your credentials have been saved to a file on your Linux drive, proceed with the following steps: